dylanwongjh/project-erica/README.md

-# ERICA — Empathy & Reassurance in Illness Conversation Assistant
+# ERIICA — Empathy & Reassurance in Illness Conversation Assistant

 > An AI-powered roleplay chatbot helping nurses and healthcare professionals prepare for Serious Illness Conversations (SICs) with end-of-life patients.

 ---

-## What is ERICA?
+## What is ERIICA?

 Serious Illness Conversations are among the most emotionally demanding moments in clinical practice.
 ERICA gives healthcare professionals a safe, private space to rehearse these conversations before they happen in real life.